msbatal/PHP-Cache-Class/README.md

 Don't forget to create a new object with `false` parameter.

 You should send all file names (without extensions) as an array parameter to the delete method.
+If you send `filename` as a file name, the class will delete all files containing `filename` term (ex. filename, filename1, filename_xxx, xxx_filename_yyy, etc.).